vanducng/datafold-docs/docs/integrations/orchestration/dbt_adv_config.md

 #### Inferred

-If the primary key isn't provided explicitly, Datafold will try to assume a pk from dbt's uniqueness tests.
-If you have a single column uniqueness test defined, it will use this column as the PK:
+If the primary key isn't provided explicitly, Datafold will try to assume a primary key from dbt's uniqueness tests.
+If you have a single column uniqueness test defined, it will use this column as the PK.

 ```
 models: